trucdp/datapower-poc/using-datapower-in-kubernetes/getting-started-datapower-in-gke.md

 To create the ConfigMaps, simply `cd` to the `datapower` directory and type:

-`$ kubectl create configmap datapower-config --from-file=config/ --from-file=config/foo`
+`$ kubectl apply configmap datapower-config --from-file=config/ --from-file=config/foo`

-`$ kubectl create configmap datapower-local-foo --from-file=local/foo`
+`$ kubectl apply configmap datapower-local-foo --from-file=local/foo`

 And to get more details about the ConfigMaps we just created, we can type: